EnigmaCurry/blog.rymcg.tech/content/blog/podman/podman-01-cloud-init.md

    own URL.

-Because you set `ALL_CONFIGS=(whoami_config)` in the script, (listing the one function needed to configure the whomai service) the podman_traefik script will later on, know to call the function called `whoami_config` to setup the whoami config variables:
+Because you set `ALL_CONFIGS=(whoami_config)` in the script, (listing the one function needed to configure the whoami service) the `podman_traefik` script will later on, know to call the function called `whoami_config` to setup the whoami config variables:

 ```
 ## This function is called by podman_traefik